Sunny-Teng/retro-slot-machine/README.md

 ---

-Built with ❤️ as a learning project
+Built with ❤️ and Claude Sonnet 4.5 as a learning project